yadvi12/CodeScape/README.md

 Online Code Editor for Web Development

-Codescape is an online code editor that allows users to write, edit, and run HTML, CSS, and JavaScript code in a web browser.
+CodeScape is an online code editor that allows users to write, edit, and run HTML, CSS, and JavaScript code in a web browser.
 It provides a simple and intuitive interface for developers and coding enthusiasts.

 ![waves](https://user-images.githubusercontent.com/60046892/230551122-7f7f5e1c-d525-48bd-b4f3-1b4ee1aac960.JPG)

 ### Installation
-To run Codescape locally, follow these steps:
+To run CodeScape locally, follow these steps:

 1. Clone this repository using git clone.

-2. Navigate to the project directory using cd codescape.
+2. Navigate to the project directory using `cd CodeScape`.

 3. Install dependencies using `npm install`.